JHamoni676/cs5830_project1/README.md

 ### NOTE!!!
-We found a table with data concering inflation and it as the file 'inflation.csv' in the core/ folder.
+We found a table with data concering inflation and it as the file 'inflation_us.csv' in the core/ folder.
 This is needed to run the final analysis in our notebook.